 As night falls in Sin City, there are an abundance of ways to spend your time.
-You could head downtown to the pleasant sensory overload of the Fremont Street Experience, or stay on the Strip to watch as the fountain show begins outside the Bellagio.
+You could head downtown to the pleasant sensory overload of the Fremont Street Experience, or stay in one of the hotels on the Strip to watch as the fountain show begins outside the Bellagio.
 Of course, those who prefer colorful displays from nature rather than neon lights should venture to Hoover Dam to watch the sun go down over the Colorado River.

 Eating and Drinking

 Las Vegas is known for its larger than life magicians and grand acrobatic performances, but the real magic in the city is its top notch eateries.
 Unlike many other large American cities, Las Vegas doesn’t have a notable signature dish, but that’s because it excels at making every type of cuisine.
 Indeed, no matter what type of food you’re craving (and no matter the time of day), you’ll be able to find what tempts you in Las Vegas.
-Sin City’s steakhouses are especially well-known for creating mouthwatering menus that will tempt carnivores and herbivores alike.
+Sin City’s steakhouses are especially well-known for creating mouthwatering menus that will tempt carnivores and herbivores alike and are commonly found in one of the many 5-star hotels in Las Vegas.
 Sumptuous slabs of rib-eye steak and mounds of jumbo crab paired next to a refreshing garden salad or luxurious mound of mashed potatoes will have you loosening your belt with pleasure.

 But for those eaters who are serious about sampling all the international cuisines of Vegas, forego expensive restaurants that speak to one nationality, and instead—visit a Vegas buffet.
 Nearly every casino in town offers buffet options, typically for brunch and dinner, and if you choose wisely, (hint: Wynn Buffet) you’ll be greatly rewarded.
 Accomplished chefs at the top of their culinary game compile the diverse menus that await you.
 Many buffets include carving stations that will slice up decadent portions of prime rib, as well as fresh seafood displays, including lobster tails, shrimp, crab legs, and innovative sushi rolls.
 Between the many meaty options, you’ll be delighted to discover opulent salad bars that seem to stretch for miles, and internationally influenced cuisine including Japanese, Italian, Indian, and French fare.
 Your trip to the dessert table will be a test of will power—but how could you resist at least tasting the macarons, raspberry cheesecakes, and sugary crème brûlées that beckon to you?